Leadership

 Drive change thoughtfully

 Understand the impact of a change before you make it.
-Use clarity, buy-in, and genuine collaboration to carry it forward.
+Use clarity, buy-in, and collaboration to carry innovation forward.
 Change imposed without context produces compliance, not commitment.

 03